-The news arrived just after my last blog post, in a very 2019 way…in a private message on Instagram.
-I spent the next days and weeks scanning across our beautiful fourteen-year friendship:
+The news arrived just after new year, in a very 2019 way…in a private message on Instagram.
+Since then I’ve been scanning across our beautiful fourteen-year friendship:

-That 24hr diner that witnessed the unstoppable immediacy of our friendship;
+That 24hr diner that witnessed the unstoppable immediacy of our friendship back in 2005;

-The laughter-filled summers on Fire Island, spent staying up way beyond bedtime;
+The laughter-filled weekends in Manhatten, or on Fire Island, spent staying up way beyond bedtime;

 A hilarious, sunglass-clad, post-clubbing 9AM dash in a cab to Heathrow;

 The one-time visit to a new home in the Midwest;

 The cellular-free shining brow of Frank Lloyd-Wright’s ‘Taliesin’;

 The last time I saw him at peace, taking in an expansive view of Devil’s Lake.

 Along with the sadness at the loss of my dear friend, I am propelled through gratitude.
 I am grateful for being lucky enough to know him, and to learn from him.
 Losing him has yet again reminded me that life cannot be taken for granted – we do not know when we will make an exit.
 I am nudged to make peace in the present, to continue with the process of clearing, simplifying.